readthedocs/website/content/posts/enable-beta-addons.md

 ![Docdiff Addons](/images/addons-docdiff.gif)

-DocDiff shows changes made on the rendered versions by **visually highlighing the differences between the current pull request and the latest version of the project's documentation**.
+DocDiff shows changes made on the rendered versions by **visually highlighting the differences between the current pull request and the latest version of the project's documentation**.
 This addons allows reviewers to quickly find what has changed on this pull request but also find style/rendering issues before accepting and merging the pull request.